nginxinc/nginx-amplify-doc/amplify-guide.md

 By default there's no filtering by hostname.
 If a specific alert should only be raised for a particular host, you should specify the hostname in the ruleset.
 Currently metrics can't be aggregated across all systems, instead any system will match a particular ruleset unless a hostname is specified.

+There's on special rule which is about *amplify.agent.status* metric.
+This metric reflect the state of the agent (and hence, the state of the system as seen by Amplify).
+You can only configure 2 min. interval and only 0 (zero) as threshold for *amplify.agent.status*.

 With the notifications you shouldn't see continuous redundant ones about the same single alert over and over again.
-Instead there will be digest information sent out every 30 minutes, describing what alerts were generated and which ones were cleared.
+Instead there will be digest information sent out *every 30 minutes*, describing what alerts were generated and which ones were cleared.

 **Note.** For the thresholds you should currently use exact measurement units as described in the **Metrics and metadata** section below.
 You can't currently use abbreviations like GB, KB or Kbps.

 **Note.** Gauges are averaged over the interval configured in the ruleset.
 Counters are summed up.
-Currently that's not configurable by the user and these are the only reduce functions available for configurating metric thresholds.
+Currently that's not user configurable and these are the only reduce functions available for configurating metric thresholds.

 **Note.** Emails are sent using [AWS SES](https://aws.amazon.com/ses/).
 Make sure your mail relay accepts their traffic.